IAmJonoBo/Emperator/docs/how-to/author-contract.md

 ## 8. Automate contract validation in CI

-- Add a job that runs `emperor check --strict --no-fix` against the latest contract to ensure it compiles and that generated rules are lint-free.
+- Add a job that runs `emperator check --strict --no-fix` against the latest contract to ensure it compiles and that generated rules are lint-free.
 - Fail fast if `cue fmt` or `opa fmt` detect formatting issues—consistency keeps diffs minimal.
 - Publish generated documentation (mkdocs, SARIF summaries) as build artefacts for reviewers.